berkmancenter/nymspace_server/README.md

 Unit and integration tests can be run with `yarn run test`, and a coverage report can be seen with `yarn run coverage`.

+Note that the tests use the `.env` file instead of `.env.local`.
+Copy `.env.local` to `.env` for local running tests in local development environment.

 ### Stress tests

 Stress tests can be run from the client repo in the [k6 directory](https://github.com/berkmancenter/threads_client/blob/main/k6).